Estimation-product-quality-features/FeedAI/README.md

 For the deployment of firebase build a production optimized webpage using
 > npm run build

-For deploying of the webpage to firebase
+For deploying the webpage to firebase, please login to your firebase
-Login to your firebase account
 > ``` firebase login ```

 Follow the link and enter your credentials associated with firebase.
 The next step is to initialize firebase hosting using